 The cost of the course will be confirmed nearer the date.
 This is a non-residential course, the fee includes all lunches, tuition, admissions, travel by coach and receptions on a few evenings.
 NB.
 Occasional travel by underground is not included and course members must bring their own travelcard.

 When filling out this application form, a professional reference is required UNLESS you have attended an Attingham Trust course in the last five years.

-Closing date for applications is end of 2018
+Closing date for applications to be announced